213withani/thinglearned/ReactJS.md

 * jquery: state changing all over the place.
 * shared mutable state is bad

 * React: state is outside of the dom and managed in our components
 * React is actually responsible for rendering the UI.
+* You manage state, React renders the UI

+@25:41
+Explicit Mutations: setState

+state is data that changes your UI

 # Use {} inside JSX
 ## To display JS expressions inside JSX use {}